learn-co-curriculum/javascript-first-class-functions/README.md

 ![first-class functions in action](https://curriculum-content.s3.amazonaws.com/skills-based-js/first-class_functions_example.png)

 If you haven't been following along, it's vitally important that you go back and do so.
-First-class functions are one of JavaScript's most powerful features, but it takes some practice for using them to sink in.
+First-class functions are one of JavaScript's most powerful features, but it takes some practice for them to sink in.

 ## Your turn

 You'll also, of course, get some practice from this lab!
 Remember, run the tests, read the errors, write some code in `index.js`, run the tests, read the output — repeat until finished.

 ## Resources